A proof of Generalized Connected Wedge Theorem: Discussion

 Similar to the proof of CWT, the proof given here will also work for semiclassical spacetimes that satisfy the quantum maximin formula \cite{akers2020quantummaxmin} and the quantum focusing conjecture \cite{bousso2016quantumfocusing}.

-The original motivation of CWT is to give an operational restatement of the holographic principle -- "An asymptotic quantum task is possible in the bulk if and only if the corresponding boundary task is"\cite{may2019quantumtask}.
+The original motivation of CWT is to give an operational restatement of the holographic principle -- ``An asymptotic quantum task is possible in the bulk if and only if the corresponding boundary task is"\cite{may2019quantumtask}.
 Since the CWT concerns the situation where the bulk is described by low energy effective field theory, one would expect the CWT only goes in one direction: given an asymptotic quantum task that can be completed in the bulk using the low energy dynamics, one asserts that there must be a boundary procedure for completing the same task.
 Also noted by May, the mutual information being positive does not imply the B84$^n$ task can be completed.

 Given such considerations, it may appear surprising to have an equivalence statement, as proved here, between certain bulk classical geometry feature and a mutual information assertion on the boundary.
 However, the condition of connected entanglement wedge does not just imply existence of mutual information between decision regions but implies $O(1/G_N)$ mutual information.
-One is led to the following questions \begin{itemize} \item Does $O(1/G_N)$ mutual information necessarily imply that the task must be performable on the boundary? \item Does $\tilde{S}_E\neq \emptyset$ incorporate bulk quantum task somehow, given that $S_0$ could be empty? \end{itemize} Understanding these questions from quantum information perspective would be of great conceptual importance.
+One is led to the following questions \begin{itemize} \item Does $O(1/G_N)$ mutual information necessarily imply that the task must be performable on the boundary? \item Does $\mSE\neq \emptyset$ incorporate bulk quantum task somehow, given that $\mathcal{S}_0$ could be empty? \end{itemize} Understanding these questions from quantum information perspective would be of great conceptual importance.

-Neverthelss, the proof here gives strong support that region $\tilde{S}_E$ can be viewed as the bulk geometrization of the collection of all non-local quantum tasks that can be performed.
-In other words, any non-local quantum task has to be implemented via some operation in $\tilde{S}_E$, and vice versa.
-Combined with the subregion-subalgebra duality, which states that $S_E$ is dual to some boundary algebra $\mathcal{M}_{\tilde{S}_E}$, the generalized connected wedge theorem proved here (in principle) gives an explicit boundary theory characterization of all non-local quantum tasks \footnote{We thank Hong Liu for pointing this out to us.}.
+Nevertheless, the proof here gives strong support that region $\mSE$ can be viewed as the bulk geometrization of the collection of all non-local quantum tasks that can be performed.
+In other words, any non-local quantum task has to be implemented via some operation in $\mSE$, and vice versa.
+Combined with the subregion-subalgebra duality, which states that $\mSE$ is dual to some boundary algebra $\mathcal{M}_{\mSE}$, the generalized connected wedge theorem proved here (in principle) gives an explicit boundary theory characterization of all non-local quantum tasks \footnote{We thank Hong Liu for pointing this out to us.}.